alessandro-gentilini/knuth-interview-2006/README.md

 And he had two lists,
 and both of the lists had 16 solutions on it.
-And the thing was, so this gave him 32 different projective planes of a size 32, 16 of them were of one kind and 16 of them were of another kind, and that’s all the computer, his computer found.
+And the thing was, so this gave him 32 different projective planes of a size 32, 16 of them were of one kind and 16 of them were of another kind, and that's all the computer, his computer found.
 But one of the 16 in the second list was the one that had been known for years and years.
 So I thought to myself, oh, all I have to do is find a pattern, a rule that would take